If travel is about stepping outside of your comfort zone, then on day one of our coast to coast mountain bike ride in Costa Rica, we scored an A+.

 Next up was another first for the both of us – a river crossing.
 I nailed crossing number one, but somehow lost my balance as I attempted the second and slammed into the rocks, with my bike falling on top of me.
 Ouch.

 The rest of the day we rode along dusty backroads and by day’s end, as we arrived at camp, all sweaty and muddy with a few cuts and bruises, I was totally exhausted but impressed with what we’d accomplished.

 Hot weather and diverse terrain

 There were just the two of us on this adventure, JJ and I, plus our cycling guide, Mau, and our support car driver, Darwin.
-For the most part Darwin was able to drive behind us, or cruise ahead and select a shady rest spot where we could top up our water.
+For the most part Darwin was able to drive behind us, or cruise ahead and select a shady rest spot where we could top up our water and have a snack.

 The riding distances each day were not onerous, however the terrain was challenging and the humid weather energy-sapping.
 On day two, we rode about 48 kilometres to a stunning hilltop hotel overlooking Turrialba volcano.
 It doesn’t sound far but 40 of those kilometres were uphill, along winding, narrow roads, sometimes with big trucks and buses whizzing past, with little room for error.
 Our longest day topped 60 kilometres.